RatchapongLP/backend-learning/java/java_fundamentals.md

 ### Expressions, Statements, and Blocks
 #### Statements
-- Controls the sequence of execution of a program, which are
+- Controls the sequence of execution of a program.
 - Executed for their effect and *do not* have values.
 - Some statements contain other statements.
 - Some statements contain expressions.